+Next steps

-Next steps We are currently working through the results of the surveys and investigations, with some further data required for those sites where we continue to monitor groundwater.
+We are currently working through the results of the surveys and investigations, with some further data required for those sites where we continue to monitor groundwater.
 We have extended our surveys and investigations to catchment areas of the Rivers Kent, Gowan, Sprint and Mint.
 We will continue to review the viability of other suitable options for flood storage against the Environment Agency's key tests.
-This will ensure we design a scheme that provides the best standard of protection, together with environmental improvements, delivered in the right places, at the right time.
-The 'Road map to delivery' below, provides an overview of the key activities and milestones which will take us to the point at which we can start construction.
+This will ensure we design a scheme that provides the best standard of protection, together with environmental improvements, delivering the right solutions, in the right places.

+The 'Road map to delivery' above provides an overview of the key activities and milestones which will take us to the point at which we can start construction.
 There will be ample opportunity for you to provide feedback as we progress with the scheme design.